 Leave anything black at home: Santiago was made for road-testing your brightest, boldest outfits.
 Make like traditional locals and mix as many prints, cuts and fabrics as you can fit in your case.

-Children over two are welcome, but there’s not much to occupy them.
+Children of all ages are welcome, but there’s not much to occupy them.
 If you can, we recommend you leave little ones at home, as this is more of a couples’ stay.
 Baby cots can be added to all rooms free of charge.

 If night sky-watching is your thing, opt for a dinner spot in the atrium area under the glass ceiling and watch the heavens fade from blue to black.